RQ

 Is a double-storey extension right for your home?
-Compare costs against two single-storey builds, understand the planning rules, and learn what makes a two-storey project succeed.
+Compare costs against two single-storey builds and understand the planning rules.

 A double-storey extension is one of the most transformative home improvements you can make.
 By building up as well as out, you get nearly twice the living space for significantly less than twice the cost - making it the most cost-effective way to add serious square footage to a UK home.